-A tween is a person between the ages of 9 to 14.
-Parents are all too familiar with this developmental stage because it can be tricky ~ especially with new issues presenting themselves consistently.
-Some of the more common tween issues include: smoking, abuse of phone privileges, body image, menstruation and negative peer influences.
-Parents must learn to deal with these potential problems and the best way to overcome them is to communicate effectively and often with your tween.
+A tween is a person between the ages of 9 and 14.
+Parents are all too familiar with this developmental stage because it can be tricky, especially with new issues presenting themselves consistently.
+Some of the more common tween issues include smoking, abuse of phone privileges, body image, menstruation, and negative peer influences.
+Parents must learn to deal with these potential problems, and the best way to overcome them is to communicate effectively and often with your tween.
 Talk about issues before they arise and discuss solutions.
-Ask questions- even if your tween insists there is “nothing wrong.”
-It’s important to trust your instincts and you will be better equipped to help navigate your tween through these years.
+Ask questions even if your tween insists there is “nothing wrong.”
+It’s important to trust your instincts, and by doing so, you will be better equipped to help navigate your tween through these years.

 Smoking kills nearly half a million Americans every year.
-Unfortunately, 2000 youth get addicted every day and 1 in 3 will die prematurely because of tobacco.
-Advertising markets to tweens in magazines, television and movies.
-Keeping your tween from lighting up is an on-going challenge.
+Unfortunately, 2000 youth get addicted every day, and 1 in 3 smokers will die prematurely because of tobacco.
+Advertising markets to tweens in magazines, television, and movies.
+Keeping your tween from lighting up is an ongoing challenge.
 Take the time to explain your thoughts about smoking.
 If you don’t want your kids to smoke, make it clear.
-Explain to them that cigarettes contain tar, carbon monoxide, nicotine (the drug that makes smoking addictive) and chemicals.
+Explain to them that cigarettes contain tar, carbon monoxide, nicotine (the drug that makes smoking addictive), and chemicals.
 Tobacco is toxic to your body.
 It causes more health problems and early deaths than all illegal drugs combined.
 When you smoke, the risk of strokes, lung cancer, and heart disease increases significantly.
 Convey these messages as often as possible.
 As a parent, model good behavior.
 If you smoke, it’s going to be extremely difficult to convince your tween not to!

-Your first menstrual period is a big deal in a tween’s life.
-You may feel a mix of emotions (from excited to worried) about reaching this rite of passage into womanhood.
-Menstruation can be a scary thing, because you know it involves blood and some pain.
-A couple years beforehand, you’ll notice the beginnings of puberty.
-Breasts start developing, you’ll get some pubic hair “down below,” and your body starts changing shape.
+A first menstrual period is a big deal in a tween’s life.
+They may feel a mix of emotions (from excited to worried) about reaching this rite of passage into womanhood.
+Menstruation can be a scary thing, because they know it involves blood and some pain.
+A couple years beforehand, girls notice the beginnings of puberty.
+Breasts start developing, they get some pubic hair “down below,” and their body starts changing shape.
 It’s important as parents to discuss menstruation before your daughter’s first menstrual period and talk about it in a positive light.
 Bring some props along (tampons and sanitary napkins) so your tween can interact with these items before she actually needs them.
 This will help her feel more in control.
 It’s a safe bet that your daughter will not want to talk about this conversation in public, so the privacy of your own home is best.
 It’s also important to discuss that menstruation means she can become pregnant.
 This may be a perfect springboard for a discussion on birth control and your rules regarding romantic relationships as well.